Prost Grand Prix: Problems and decline

 The 1999 season saw an improvement.
 John Barnard was hired as technical consultant.
 Several points finishes were achieved and a second place coming by way of Trulli's strong drive at the Nürburgring.
 At times the car looked genuinely competitive with strong qualifying displays.
 Yet the results often failed to materialise.
 At Magny-Cours Panis had started third, but was unable to capitalise and finished outside the points.
 Trulli was under contract for 2000, but the team's relative lack of success enabled him to leave for Jordan.
 Panis was dropped and went on to become McLaren's tester.

 Struggle for survival

 In 2000 the team began its sharp decline.
 Veteran racer Jean Alesi, Prost's former teammate at Ferrari in 1991, was signed to the team.
 The team also signed up rookie F3000 champion Nick Heidfeld for 2000.

-Despite a promising driver lineup, Prost finished last in the Constructors Championship, failing to score a single point during the season.
+Despite a promising driver lineup and aiming for possible Grand Prix victories, Prost finished last in the Constructors Championship, failing to score a single point during the season.
 Heidfeld was disqualified from the at the Nürburgring for his car being two kilos underweight.
 Prost fired Alan Jenkins, the car's designer after Monaco.
 At the their two drivers crashed into each other, putting them both out of the race.
 The relationship between Prost and Peugeot collapsed.